US Core Inflation Rate YoY Holds Steady at 2.60% in December 2025

 Key Markets Likely to React to Core Inflation Rate YoY

-- The US Core Inflation Rate YoY measures the annual change in prices excluding food and energy, providing a clearer view of underlying inflation trends.
+- The Core Inflation Rate YoY measures the annual change in prices excluding food and energy, providing a clearer view of underlying inflation trends.

 - How does the Core Inflation Rate affect monetary policy?